Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 In some kernel implementations of op, some extra buffer may be required to store temporary data during the `Compute`.

 We can specify the buffer size when registering the kernel by using the `SetInferTmpSizeFn`.
-Then get the buffer and use it in the `Compute` function.
+Then we get the buffer and use it in the `Compute` function.

 The following code registers the kernel with `SetInferTmpSizeFn` to specify a buffer size as 1024 bytes: